 Now, if your 10-year-old wants to get a tattoo of SpongeBob SquarePants on his forehead, you should probably say no. If your 10-year-old wants to memorialize his dead brother with some ink on his bicep, then you can still be a good parent and say yes.
 That’s true even if I, or some other parent, or the community at large, might want our own sons to wait a few years first.
 It’s a judgment call, and it’s not our concern.

 Same goes for ear piercing.
-If a little girl wants to have her ears pierced, and her parents assent, there is nothing ethically problematic.
-But if the girl can’t yet sing her ABCs, then hold off on the hole-punch.
-If your little baby boy can’t yet pronounce sentences in his native tongue, then keep the scalpel out of his diaper.
-Let’s stop lacerating our children’s bodies for our own enjoyment.
+If a little girl wants to have her ears pierced, and her parents assent, there is nothing particularly ethically problematic; the hole may close up over time, anyway, if the girl changes her mind.
+But if the girl can’t yet sing her ABCs, then why not hold off on the hole-punch?
+Similarly, if your baby boy can’t yet register an effective complaint, then why not hold off on the genital surgery?
+Let’s stop marking our children’s bodies for our own enjoyment.
 Let them speak their wants, when they’re able to speak their wants.

 Like Gaquan.
 He expressed his desire.
 He wanted the tattoo.
 His mother thought it was a good idea.
-That the state should mark this out as illegal, and send in the authorities to arrest a citizen who’s done no harm is a gross injustice.
+That the state should mark this out as illegal, and send in the authorities to arrest a citizen who’s done no harm is an injustice.
 If you don’t want a tattoo, don’t get one.
 If you don’t want your son to have some ink in his arm at his own request, then don’t take him to a tattoo parlor.
-Otherwise leave this grieving family alone and mind your own business.
+Otherwise leave this grieving family alone.

-Here is the upshot: if you can legally assent to your son’s foreskin being severed, when he is just-born and can’t yet speak — though you cannot morally consent to this, as I have argued — you should be able to assent to his getting a tattoo to memorialize his dead brother, when he specifically asks for it at the age of 10.
+Here is the upshot: if you can legally assent to your son’s foreskin being excised, when he is just-born and can’t yet speak — though you cannot morally assent to this, as I have argued — you should be able to assent to his getting a tattoo to memorialize his dead brother, when he specifically asks for it at the age of 10.

 124 Responses to 10-year-old gets a tattoo, mother gets arrested